fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 As a recap, the most commonly used UTM tags are:

-* **utm_source** = The source parameter is usallly the domain or website the referring traffic came from
+* **utm_source** = The source parameter is usually the domain or website the referring traffic came from
 * **utm_medium** = The medium is the category or type of referring traffic
 * **utm_campaign** = The campaign is usually a code used to uniquely identify a specific marketing campaign

-When someone visits your website, it typically includes a HTTP referring header that includes the full URL of where they came from prior to landing on your website.
-We are going to use that header value in the logic used to populate the missing UTM tags.
+When someone visits your website, it typically includes an HTTP referring header that includes the full URL of where they came from before to landing on your website.
+We will use that header value in the logic used to populate the missing UTM tags.

 Let’s use this pseudocode below to explain how the logic will function.